mzallaghi4/Stochastic-Optimization-and-Control/README.md

 - Mean-field theory

-### Portfolio optimization techniques
+## Portfolio optimization techniques
-- Mean-variance optimization
-- Robust optimization
+Portfolio optimization is the process of selecting the best distribution of assets in a portfolio to achieve specific investment objectives, such as maximizing return for a given level of risk or minimizing risk for a desired return.

+- Mean-variance optimization: Balances trade-offs between return and risk by constructing an "efficient frontier" of optimal portfolios.
+- Robust optimization: Accounts for uncertainty and estimation errors in inputs by optimizing portfolios against worst-case scenarios.
+- Dynamic Portfolio Optimization: Extends static models to multi-period settings, optimizing over time considering changing market conditions.

 [Mean-Variance Optimization.ipynb](Mean-Variance_Optimization.py)

-### Reinforcement Learning:
+## Reinforcement Learning:
 Training agents to learn optimal policies for trading, portfolio management, and risk mitigation through interaction with financial environments.

 ## Reinforcement Learning for Quantitative Trading